hwang127/Scheme-interpreter/README.md

 # Scheme-to-Python interpreter

 #This is a scheme interpreter built using Python.
-To start an interactive Scheme interpreter session, type:
+To start an interactive Scheme interpreter session, type the following in the command line:

 #python3 scheme.py